Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The splice point conditioning in [=DASH-IFad=] are defined as follows:

-1. option 1: splice conditioned packaging: both a fragment boundary and SAP 1 or SAP 2 access at splice point
+1. option 1: splice conditioned packaging: both a fragment boundary and a SAP 1 or SAP 2 (stream access point) at the splice point
-2. option 2: splice conditioned encoding: an SAP 1 SAP 2 frame at the boundary
+2. option 2: splice conditioned encoding: a SAP 1 or SAP 2 stream access point at the frame at the boundary
 3. option 3: splice point signalling: specific content conditioning at the splice point

 This specification requires option 1 or 2 to be applied.